pusher/pusher-websocket-dotnet/README.md

 }
 ```

+#### Changed in the Pusher class

+Previously the `ConnectAsync` returned a `ConnectionState` enum value after an async await.
+This is no longer the case; it returns void now.
+After the async await the state is always `Connected` if the call succeeds.
+If the call fails an exception will be thrown.

 #### Removed from the Pusher class

 Removed the public property `ConcurrentDictionary<string, Channel> Channels`.
 Use the method `GetAllChannels()` instead.